NovaNestApps/ContextChat/README.md

 **ContextChat** is a fully local, privacy-respecting AI chat application powered by open-source LLMs (like LLaMA via Ollama).
 It enhances chat responses by integrating context from user-defined web pages, all running entirely on your machine.

-If you like learning by reding please checkout block post about [ContextChat](https://dev.to/novanest_82b6db17c07b068f/forget-cloud-ai-build-your-own-private-chat-app-with-web-context-using-ollama-36hj).
+If you like learning by reading, please check out the blog post about [ContextChat](https://dev.to/novanest_82b6db17c07b068f/forget-cloud-ai-build-your-own-private-chat-app-with-web-context-using-ollama-36hj).

 ## Features (Current MVP)

-✔ Local desktop chat app with clean, simple UI.
+✔ Local desktop chat app with clean, simple UI (Tkinter-based).
 ✔ Sends messages to a local MCP (Message/Context/Prompt) server.
 ✔ MCP server manages conversation history and context.
 ✔ Users can add URLs — MCP extracts content and feeds it to the LLM.
 ✔ LLM responses via Ollama using GGUF models (e.g., LLaMA, Mistral).
 ✔ No internet required after setup — fully private, local inference.

 ## Getting Started